ska-telescope/sdp-prototype/src/pss_receive/pss-receive/README.md

-## Introduction
+# PSS Receive Workflow

 This is a simple python code for a PSS (Pulsar Search Sub-element) receiver capable of receiving UDP-based SPEAD streams.

 ## Dependencies